A Radius of Robust Feasibility Approach to Directional Sensors in Uncertain Terrain: Proposed Methodology

 To compute the required area, two types of edges are considered: (i) edges connecting two Voronoi vertices and (ii) edges connecting a Voronoi vertex with the intersection point of the sector sideline and a Voronoi edge.
 Given two vertices, say $u = (u_1,u_2)$ and $v=(v_1,v_2)$, a point $w=(w_1,w_2)$ lying on the line segment joining them can be determined by:

 The Voronoi vertices and edges are known from the Voronoi diagram, while the intersection points with the sector sidelines are derived by first formulating the sector sideline equations.
 Clearly, we get the sector sideline equation when the equality in equation~(\ref{cond2}) holds.
-Therefore, for a sensor $s_j$ nominally located at $(x_j,y_j)$ with a robust position $t_j = (x_j',y_j')$ and the effective sensing range $r_j$, the sector sideline equations are given by:
+Therefore, for a sensor nominally located at $s_i^o:=(x_i^o,y_i^o)$ with a robust position $s_i^w = (x_i^w,y_i^w)$ and the effective sensing range $r_i$, the sector sideline equations are given by:

-{\bf Case-3: Voronoi edges intersect sector arc and sidelines} [See $s_3$ in Figure~\ref{fig:localized3}].
-In this scenario, the area is computed similarly to Case 2 by constructing line segments between the sensor's robust location $t_j$ and the intersection points of the sector boundaries with the Voronoi edges.
-Given the sensor's robust position $t_j = (x_j',y_j')$, sensing range $r_j$, angle of view $\theta_s$ and orientation angle $\theta$, the area is calculated using equations~(\ref{eqn2}-\ref{eqn4}) along with the sector arc equation:
+{\bf Case-3: Voronoi edges intersect sector arc and sidelines} [See Figure~\ref{fig:localized3}].
+In this scenario, the area is computed in similar manner as Case 2 by constructing line segments between the sensor's robust location $s_i^w$ and the intersection points of the sector boundaries with the Voronoi edges.
+Given the sensor's robust position $s_i^w = (x_i^w,y_i^w)$, sensing range $r_i$, angle of view $\theta_s$ and orientation angle $o_i$, the area is calculated using equations~(\ref{eqn2}-\ref{eqn4}) along with the sector arc equation:

 where $p=(a_0,b_0)$ denotes a point located on the arc boundary of the sensor’s coverage sector.